gunjandatta/gunjandatta.github.io/extras/js/index.md

 The [gd-sprest-js](https://github.com/gunjandatta/sprest-js) library contains JavaScript components designed for SharePoint 2013/Online, using the [Office Fabric UI JavaScript Framework](https://dev.office.com/fabric-js) to create an Office 365 modern experience.

+### Bootstrap Library Replacement

+There have been user voices related to the Office Fabric-UI JavaScript framework, and newer ones that target [web components](https://sharepoint.uservoice.com/forums/329220-sharepoint-dev-platform/suggestions/35100433-office-ui-fabric-as-web-components).
+At this point, it's safe to say that Microsoft is definitely not going to update the Office Fabric-UI JavaScript framework.
+I will continue to support any issues reported for this library, but do not plan to add new features.

+My recommendation is to convert to use the [gd-sprest-bs](../bs) library, which extends the Bootstrap framework.

 ### [Getting Started](getting-started)

 ### Components